 CDSS also pursued two additional contracts.
 The first contract is with Cell-Ed to provide career coaching and support for program participants, marketing, and outreach, and tracking of program information and data.
 The second contract is with High Road Alliance for consulting services to identify and build career ladders related to the established career pathways.
 Both contracts have been executed.
-CDSS terminated the contract with Cell-Ed as of May 28, 2023.
-Career coaching and support services continue to be made available to program participants and outreach and the tracking of program information and data occurs through CGI Technologies and Solutions.
 Now that the program has been implemented, CDSS hosts four informational webinars a month for providers to learn about the course registration process and ask questions.